-The purpose of this section of the draft report is to look at the theoretical approaches to compliance and enforcement that must accompany any defined set of standards.
-Effective regulation involves a sound regulatory framework that guides regulatory practice in order to achieve compliance with those standards and maintained through appropriate enforcement mechanisms.
+The purpose of this section of the report is to look at the theoretical approaches to compliance and enforcement that must accompany any defined set of standards.
+Effective regulation involves a sound regulatory framework that guides regulatory practice to achieve compliance with those standards and maintain compliance through appropriate enforcement mechanisms.
 The regulatory framework, and approach taken by the regulator, will vary with the industry or environment.